khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 1. The user chooses the logical operator (`is` or `is not`) from a dropdown
 1. The user chooses the value of the filter from a dropdown (for example, a `@username`)
 * They need to repeat all four steps for each filter they want to use
-* Once done, they need to confirm their search to trigger it
+1. Once done, the user needs to confirm the search to trigger it

 ### Filters with “search by type” search boxes